licao2998/EC601-A1-04/sprint1.md

 ## User Stories

 - I, as a bank staff, want to analyze the characteristics of credit card default users and get accurate prediction of the default
-- I, as the credit cards user, want to...
+- I, as the credit cards user, want to keep my data privacy to be guaranteed

 ## MVP and MVP user stories

--
+Machine learning is used for credit default prediction.
+The machine learning model adds time-series behavioral data and anonymous customer profile information to improve the accuracy of credit default prediction.
+I am a data analyst in a bank.
+When evaluating the credit rating of an account, I need to calculate the maximum loan repayment ability based on the consumption records of various dimensions of the account, so as to reduce the situation of being unable to repay the debt.

 ## Technologies to evaluate and reason for choosing them